Folding kayak: Notable owners

 The folding kayak that used to belong to pope John Paul II has been on display at the Archdiocesan Museum in Kraków, Poland since 2003.
 When already a cardinal, the future pope shared the ownership of "The Pebble" with a student friend of his, who later donated it to the museum.

-In 1956 the German doctor Hannes Lindemann crossed the Atlantic using an Klepper Aerius II folding kayak, today the kayak is exhibited in the Deutsches Museum.
+In 1956 the German doctor Hannes Lindemann crossed the Atlantic using a Klepper Aerius II folding kayak, today the kayak is exhibited in the Deutsches Museum.